Caso-source/caso-source.github.io/HackTheBox/passage.md

 ## [](#header-2)Recon:

-Running an aggresive nmap scan(bc why not) I can see that there is a open ssh port and a apache webserver running on port 80.
+Running an aggressive nmap scan I can see that there is a open ssh port and a apache webserver running on port 80.

 ![](pictures/nmap-passage.png)

-Exploring the target IP's website we get the following page:
+Exploring the target host's website we get the following page:

 ![](pictures/index-passage.png)